Pollution in California: History

-In 1943, people first recognized episodes of smog-causing irritated eyes, burning lungs, and nausea, and led people to walk the city's streets wearing masks to shield the thick air.
+In 1943, people first recognized episodes of smog-causing irritated eyes, burning lungs, and nausea, and this led people to walk the city's streets wearing masks to shield the thick air.
 Beginning in 1967, a group of California politicians and leaders teamed up to unify statewide efforts to address the severe air pollution, creating The Mulford-Carrell Air Resources Act, which formed the California Air Resources Board (CARB).
 That same year, the Federal Air Quality Act of 1967 was enacted, which allowed California to set more stringent air quality rules due to its unique conditions of geography, weather, and growing population.
 Despite dramatic progress, air pollution in the United States, and California in particular, continues to harm people's health and environment.
 Under the Clean Air Act (United States) of 1970, the EPA works with state and local governments and federal agencies to reduce air pollution and limit the damage that it causes.
 The Act was amended in 1977 and 1990, establishing emission standards that require the maximum degree of reduction of hazardous air pollutants.

 The CARB continues to work with local governments, the business sector, and the public to address California's air quality problems.
-In the past decade, California has become a global leader on climate change by entering agreements with several nations and linking cap-and-trade programs with Quebec.
+In the past decade, California has become a global leader in climate change by entering agreements with several nations and linking cap-and-trade programs with Quebec.
 Many programs have been established to reduce greenhouse gas emissions, including a Zero Emission Vehicle mandate, which is planned to clean up the transportation sector and add about 1.5 million hydrogen fuel cell vehicles to the roads by 2025.
 The cap-and-trade program has allowed billions of dollars to be invested in reducing greenhouse gases in cities throughout California.
 While California has taken significant action to decrease pollution, the state remains behind the rest of the nation.
-The ever-growing population, abundance of cars, and sunny weather continue to foster a pollution friendly environment.
+The ever-growing population, abundance of cars, and sunny weather continue to foster a pollution-friendly environment.

 Air pollution

 According to the American Lung Association's recent "State of the Air 2017" report, California is a leader in air pollution among other states, with the highest ozone levels.
 The top three cities in the country with the highest recorded levels of ozone (smog) levels were Los Angeles-Long Beach, Bakersfield, and Fresno-Madera.
-Salinas, California is the only city of California that reports no days of unhealthy air quality.
-While the air quality in California is significantly better in northern California, more than ninety percent of Californians live in counties with unhealthy air.
+More than ninety percent of Californians live in counties with unhealthy levels of air quality.
+A majority of the contaminants that make up air pollution derive from wildfires, industrial facilities, and transportation, most notably human contribution of vehicles.